 Are you ready to make photomontage-ing magic?
 PicMonkey’s collage maker makes it easy to create beautiful collections of photos in a matter of minutes.
 Whether you’re collaging vacation pics, wedding memories, or just random photos of your dog, we have all the tools you need to get your pics together.
 Today we’re gonna cover:

-- Working with your photos
+- Gathering your photos

 - Using Swatches

-- Editing Photos in Collage (this is the coolest part)
+- Editing photos in Collage (this is the coolest part)

-Working with your photos
+Gathering your photos

-Creating a layout
+Picking a layout

-Swatches are beautiful graphic patterns that you can put in any cell.
-They’re grouped by theme.
-Winterland, Back to School, Fall, Halloween, Comic Heroes, Santaland, Sweethearts, plus the ability to add your own graphic pattern.
-Just like any image, you just drag and drop on a thin blue bar to make a new cell.
+Swatches are beautiful graphic patterns that you can add to any collage.
+They’re grouped by theme, such as Winterland, Comic Heroes, and Sweethearts.
+Again, if you don’t see something that speaks to you, you can always add your own graphic pattern.
+Like images, to add a swatch just drag and drop into over the collage to make a new cell.

-Designing your background
+Adjusting your background

-Editing photos right in Collage
+Editing photos in Collage

 Adding effects, text, and overlays to your whole collage